-Microsoft's .NET Framework presents developers with unprecedented opportunities.
+Microsoft's .NET (Framework and Core) present developers with unprecedented opportunities.
 From web applications to desktop and mobile platform applications - all can be built with equal ease, using substantially the same skill-set.
-But to make the most of this potential, developers must have a thorough grasp of core language skills and OO programming concepts.
+But to make the most of this potential, developers must have a thorough grasp of language skills, OO programming concepts and common techniques

-This course concentrates on the C# programming language itself, to prepare delegates fully in readiness for exploring the
+This course concentrates on the C# programming language itself, to fully prepare delegates fully in readiness for using the

 The course is presented as a mixture of lectures, demos and hands-on exercises.
 Practical sessions follow all main topics, designed to reinforce the points covered.
 Additional information is provided in appendices to extend the learning experience after the course has been completed.

-This intensive course is intended for developers who will use C# to write .NET Framework applications and who are relatively new to the C# programming language.
+This intensive course is intended for developers who will use C# to write .NET Framework or .NET Core applications and who are relatively new to the C# programming language.

 - Delegates attending this course via Extended Classroom will be required to provide dual monitors.